opentdf/otdfctl/docs/man/dev/selectors/_index.md

 title: Selectors
 command:
   name: selectors
+  aliaes:
+    - sel
 ---

-Commands to develop selectors, with [jq syntax](https://jqlang.github.io/jq/manual/) for utilization within Subject Condition Sets to parse some external Subject Context into mapped Attribute Values.
+Commands to generate and test selectors on Subject Entity Representations.
+For more information, see the help manual for each subcommand or additional context within Subject Condition Sets.